Kugelschieber/asl/README.md

 # ASL

-**ASL is under heavy development and not production ready, the features listed here are not fully implemented.
-Please visit again when the final version is releaesed.
-If you like to contribute or if you are just interested, go on.**

 ASL stands for Arma Scripting Language, a C-style scripting language compiled to SQF.
 ASL is intended to simplify Arma 3 mod and mission development and eliminate the pain of SQF's bad syntax.